Factual/engine-segment-integration-android/README.md

 Import the utility class `com.factual.engine.analytics.AnalyticsEngineUtil` in your implementation of `UserJourneyReceiver`, and inside of the `onUserJourneyEvent` method add a few lines of code:

 ```
-// we assume that you already instantiated an Analytics object
+// we assume that you previously instantiated an Analytics singleton
 Analytics analytics = Analytics.with(getContext().getApplicationContext());
 AnalyticsEngineUtil.trackUserJourneyEvent(userJourneyEvent, analytics);
 ```